-On the other hand, the Benefit Cost provides a value by calculating the ratio of the sum of the present value of the benefits associated with a project against the sum of the present value of the costs associated with a project.
+On the other hand, the Benefit-Cost provides value by calculating the ratio of the sum of the present value of the benefits associated with a project against the sum of the present value of the costs associated with a project.

 The greater the value above 1, the greater are the benefits associated with the alternative considered.
-If using Benefit Cost Ratio, the analyst has to choose the project with the greatest Benefit Cost Ratio.
+If using the Benefit Cost Ratio, the analyst has to choose the project with the greatest Benefit-Cost Ratio.

 Let’s take a quick look at the cost-benefit analysis example suggesting a comparison between the two:

 From this cost-benefit analysis example, it can be seen that while both investment proposal provides a net positive outcome.
 However, the NPV and BCR methods of obtaining results provide slightly varied outcomes.
 Using NPV suggests investment option 1 provides a better outcome as the NPV of $70 million is greater than the NPV of option 2 ($ 5 million).
 On the other hand, applying the BCR method, option 2 would be preferred as a BCR of 2.22 is greater than the BCR of 1.88.

 In this cost-benefit analysis example, the overall result may be determined by considering the costs involved in option 1 which are much greater or may be determined by considering the overall much greater benefits (in monetary terms) obtained by choosing alternative 1.
 Hence what we can see is that the results of Cost-Benefit Analysis are not close-ended.
 Presenting both forms of analysis by different methods may be most appropriate as the authorities can weigh the decision based on all perspectives.